Updated on: 2/26/2019

 A group of bicyclists took advantage of the viaduct’s closure to vehicles to sneak onto the elevated structure for a nighttime ride.
 Members of Point 83 bicycle club hopped a cement highway divider, calling the empty viaduct “the best bike lane ever.”
 While their behavior was illegal, police decided to let them go without charges.

 Downtown businesses made headlines by urging commuters to stick around downtown instead of hopping in their cars during rush hour.
+Why risk being injured in a car accident in bumper-to-bumper traffic when you can find other ways to pass the time?
 Using the hashtag #WhyRushHour, they highlighted discounts for people who stayed downtown to eat, drink, and shop after business hours instead of rushing home.

 Seattle officials used the closure to highlight lesser-known ways of getting around town.
 The West Seattle Water Taxi, an alternative to packing onto bridges at peak hours, added five additional round trips during the closure.
 The city set aside its differences with Uber with a partnership that allowed riders to share a car along a fixed route for a reduced fee.
 And of course, officials highlighted walking and biking options around the city center.